 Your social security is based on your confirmed income under YEL.
 Kela and the unemployment funds of the self-employed use the confirmed income under YEL when they calculate the benefits of the self-employed.
 That is why it is good to think about how your confirmed income under YEL affects also your social security.

-You are entitled to parental allowances paid by Kela.
-The allowances (maternity allowance, special maternity allowance, paternity allowance and parental allowance) are determined in the same way, based on your confirmed income under YEL of your pension insurance.
+The sickness allowance and the parenthood allowances (maternity allowance, special maternity allowance, paternity allowance and parental allowance) paid by Kela are determined based on your annual income.

-Use Kela’s calculator to calculate your parenthood allowance.
+Use Kela’s calculator to calculate your sickness allowance and parenthood allowance.

 Self-employed person’s unemployment security